University of Jordan: Scientific collections

-Jordan University Press
+Jordan university press

 According to Nature journal, Jordan has the highest number of researchers per million people in the Arab World, and the 30th worldwide.
 In its objective to promote scientific research, the Jordanian Ministry of Higher Education and Scientific Research established collaboration with the University of Jordan Deanship of Academic Research in the early 1990s to publish several internationally peer-reviewed scientific journals on the highest standards in applied and social sciences as well as medical and pharmaceutical sciences.
 These journals are: